Selective electrolysis

 - Possibility of working on large parts and/or with large surfaces to be treated

-The principles of buffer electrolysis
+The principles of selective electrolysis

-The buffer electrolysis process makes it possible to obtain a metal deposit under the action of electric current.
-Specific ranges allow coatings to be produced on all types of electrically conductive substrate: steel, cast iron, stainless steel, aluminum alloy, titanium alloy, copper alloy, etc. Using a generator, a voltage is imposed of around ten volts on the anode (or buffer) which is applied to the area to be treated by moving the anode device on the part or by moving the part when possible.
-This transfers the electrons contained in the electrolyte to the part.
-The thicknesses deposited range from microns to millimeters or sometimes more.
+By means of a generator, a voltage of about ten volts is imposed on the anode (or pad) which is applied to the area to be treated by moving the anode device on the part or by moving the part when possible.
+This achieves a transfer of the electrons contained in the electrolyte onto the part.
+The thicknesses deposited range from microns to millimeters and sometimes even more.

 This cold process allows the deposition of many common metals but also binary and ternary alloys: